Russell Wilson: NC State

 Wilson redshirted during the 2007 season at NC State.
 In 2008, Wilson initially split time at quarterback with senior Daniel Evans and junior Harrison Beck.
 However, Evans and Beck saw no regular season action after Week 2 and Week 5, respectively.
 Thereafter, Wilson led the team to a 4–3 record in the regular season which NC State finished out on a four-game winning streak.
 During a 30–24 win over East Carolina, Wilson threw for 201 yards and three touchdowns.
 He threw for two touchdowns in each of the last six games in the regular season.

 In the 2008 PapaJohns.com Bowl against Rutgers, Wilson threw for 186 yards and a touchdown and rushed for 46 yards before halftime.
 Late in the first half, he scrambled to the Rutgers' four-yard line, where he was tackled and suffered a knee sprain.
 With Wilson sitting out the remainder of the game, his replacements threw a combined total of three interceptions with NC State, eventually losing 29–23.
 Over the course of the season, he completed 150 of 275 attempts for 1,955 yards and 17 touchdowns with just one interception.
 He also recorded 116 carries for 394 yards and four touchdowns.
 The Atlantic Coast Conference (ACC) named him the first-team All-ACC quarterback.
 It was the first time in conference history that a freshman quarterback was named to the first team.

 Prior to the 2009 season, Wilson was named quarterback of the pre-season all-ACC football team on July 12.
 On September 19, Wilson broke Andre Woodson's all-time NCAA record of 325 consecutive pass attempts without an interception against Gardner–Webb.
 The 379-pass streak ended in a game against Wake Forest on October 3.
+On October 31, he passed for 349 yards, five touchdowns, and two interceptions against Florida State.
 Wilson held the record until November 10, 2012, when it was broken by Louisiana Tech quarterback Colby Cameron.
 Wilson was named honorable mention All-ACC in 2009.
 Wilson finished the 2009 regular season with 3,027 passing yards, 31 touchdowns, and 11 interceptions as the team finished with a 5–7 record.

 Wilson led the 2010 Wolfpack to a 9–4 season that included a 23–7 win over West Virginia in the 2010 Champs Sports Bowl.
 He led the ACC in passing yards per game (274.1) and total offensive yards per game (307.5).
 He was named second-team All-ACC and runner-up for ACC Football Player of the Year.
 In May 2010, Wilson graduated from NC State in three years with a BA in communication, and took graduate-level business courses in the fall semester during the 2010 football season.